ansidd/ansidd.github.io/projects.md

 ### Drug Response

-In this project we identified biomarkers from gene expression data using Clustering Algorithms such as DBScan and K-Means.
-We also used different Machine Learning algorithms to predict drug response in cancer patients using data such as physiological makeup and economic status.
+Using DBScan a clustering algorithm, identified biomarkers from gene expression data.
+I also developed ridge regression, lasso regression and random forest regressor models to predict drug response in cancer patients using data such as physiological makeup and economic status.

 **Collaborators:** <a href="https://www.linkedin.com/in/arundhati-g/">Arundhati Gorkhe</a>, <a href="https://www.linkedin.com/in/meghana-murthy-26a947150/">Meghana S Murthy</a>